Save Time and Derive Better Insight from Your Data with Financial Dashboards

 Adaptability

 With a data project, once you have a dashboard that surfaces clear and reliable data, you’ll have more options for deeper and more creative data analysis and reporting.
 Because dashboards can grant you immediate access to current data, you can then quickly report on your business’s current state.
-This can free up time to use your experience and judgement to solve other problems and ask more complex questions.
+This can free up time to use your experience and judgment to solve other problems and ask more complex questions.

 Another benefit of assembling a set of dashboards for any part of your company is that the data sources can provide you additional insight—often to questions that have yet to arise.
 The creation of a data source to accurately report on revenues, expenses, and customer count, for example, can be leveraged to build new dashboards.
 This can lead to better business intelligence about plant expenses; selling, general, and administrative (SG&A) costs; key performance indicators (KPIs), and more.